osisoft/PI-Adapter/V1/Configuration/Buffering configuration.md

 <sup>2</sup> **Buffering only to memory**:<br>
         - The MaxBufferSizeMB of health endpoints is limited to 20MB of memory.<br>
-        - When MaxBufferSizeMB is reached, memory buffer for that endpoint is deleted and new events are buffered.<br>
+        - When MaxBufferSizeMB is reached, only the oldest message in the memory buffer is removed.
+Depending on the size of a new message, several old messages are removed.<br>

 ## Examples